votchallenge/website/contents/vot2021/participation.md

 ### Participation requirements

- * The real-time experiment requires running the tracker on a single machine (you can use multiple CPUs or GPU).
-Please, make sure that this is the hardware that you are using when running the tracker.
-Also, specify your hardware setup correctly when submitting the results.
+ * The real-time experiment requires running the tracker on a single machine (multiple CPU/GPU allowed).
+Please specify your hardware setup correctly when submitting the results: CPU, memory, GPU, GPU-memory, HD/SSD etc.
  * Authors are required to help the VOT technical committee to reproduce their results.
-If the results cannot be reproduced by the VOT using the submitted code, the tracker will be removed from the paper.
+If the results cannot be reproduced by the VOT TC using the submitted code within reasonable time, the tracker will be removed from the challenge and the paper.
- * The submission should contain all the results and the tracker code following several requirements that will enable us to automatically process the submission and re-produce the results:
+ * The submission should contain all the results and the tracker code which follows these requirements for automatic results reproduction:
+  * It is recommended to submit a Singularity file (.def) for the submission
+  * It is strongly recommended to use Linux and Python
+  * The OS MUST be sufficiently recent: Linux Ubuntu 18.04 or newer, Windows 10, MacOS is unfortunately not possible.
   * ALL source code for the tracker must be included in the submission.
   * ALL dependencies (operating system, installed libraries, Matlab/Python version, etc.) must be stated in a README file.
-   * There must be a single script to compile all binaries (called install.m (Matlab), or install.sh (others)).
+  * A single script to compile all binaries is required (called install.m  for Matlab, or install.sh for others).
-   * There must be a runfile for the tracker, that the toolkit can call to execute it. (basically what the toolkit generates for each tracker)
+  * A runfile for the tracker, that the toolkit can call to execute it is required. (basically what the toolkit generates for each tracker)
-   * In case tracker uses a GPU, provide the GPU and CPU version.
+  * In case tracker uses a GPU, provide the model name of the GPU hardware (including laptop/desktop) and CPU version.
+Make sure that the code is  compatible with CUDA 11.2.
- * To counter attempts of intentionally reporting large bounding boxes to avoid resets, the VOT committee will analyze the submitted tracker outputs.
-If such or similar strategies are detected, the committee reserves the right to disqualify the tracker.
+ * The VOT committee reserves to disqualify submissions for which a cheating strategy is suspected.
  * Authors are encouraged to submit their own previously published trackers.
  * Authors may submit modified versions of third-party trackers.
 The submission description should clearly state what the changes were.
 Third-party trackers submitted without significant modification will not be accepted.